deschutes-tech-guild/bend-devops.github.io/README.md

 ## We're also Proudly Sponsored by [Snyk](https://snyk.io/)!

 Snyk finds and automatically fixes vulnerabilities in your code, open source dependencies, containers, and IaC — powered by Snyk’s industry-leading security intelligence and DeepCode AI.
 And the best part?
 It's got a free-forever user plan for personal projects!

+---

+## Special thanks to our Contributors!

+@MrKomputerKid